lilou9221/McGill_Team2_Capstone/README.md

 - **Robust GeoTIFF Processing**: Clips, converts, and validates rasters before tabularisation, with an in-memory pandas pipeline and optional snapshots.
 - **SMAP Bicubic Downscaling**: Soil moisture and soil temperature rasters (native ~3 km) are automatically resampled to 250 m using bicubic interpolation so they align with the rest of the stack.
 - **Performance Caching**: Intelligent caching system speeds up re-runs by caching clipped rasters and DataFrame conversions.
 Automatically detects changes and invalidates cache when source files are updated.
-- **H3 Hexagonal Grid**: Adds hex indexes for efficient aggregation.
+- **H3 Hexagonal Grid**: Adds hex indexes for efficient aggregation using vectorized operations (5-10x faster than previous implementation).
 Boundary geometry is generated after merge and aggregation to optimize memory usage (prevents memory crashes with large datasets).
 - **Biochar Suitability Scoring**: Calculates biochar suitability scores (0-100 scale) based on soil quality metrics.
-Uses weighted scoring for moisture, organic carbon, pH, and temperature properties.
+Uses weighted scoring for moisture, organic carbon (averages b0 and b10 depth layers), pH (averages b0 and b10 depth layers), and temperature properties.
 Lower soil quality = higher biochar suitability.
+- **Smart Dataset Filtering**: Automatically filters to only scoring-required datasets during processing.
+All datasets are exported to Google Drive, but only scoring-required files (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature) are imported for processing, reducing memory usage and processing time.
 - **Interactive Maps**: Generates PyDeck-based HTML visualisations with interactive tooltips showing biochar suitability scores, suitability grades, recommendations, H3 hexagon indexes, location coordinates, and point counts.
 Maps auto-open in browser (configurable).
 - **Auditable Workflow**: Each stage can be run independently, and helper utilities exist to verify intermediate results.